 PhotoWorld is China’s premier art-photography magazine.
 Founded in the early 1980s, it now has a print circulation in excess of 220,000 copies per monthly issue and the official micro-blog has more than 3.4 million followers.

-My sincere thanks to all those who agreed to be interviewed for the original series and for agreeing to be part of this project to publish the conversations in English, along with their inspiring images.
+My sincere thanks to all those who have agreed to be interviewed and made their inspiring images available here.
 It is their imagination, hard work and generosity that has made this web project possible.

 About Alasdair Foster

 Alasdair has a BSc in physics (University of Edinburgh), and a PhD in participatory culture and the democratisation of twenty-first-century arts policy (Monash University, Melbourne).
-He has twenty years’ experience heading national arts institutions in Europe and Australia and over 35 years of working in the public cultural sector.
+He has twenty years’ experience heading national arts institutions in Europe and Australia and over thirty-five years of working in the public cultural sector.
 He was the founding director of Fotofeis, the award-winning international biennale of photo-based art in Scotland, the largest photo-art event in Europe in the 1990s.
 From 1998 to 2011, he was director of the Australian Centre for Photography, greatly extending its international profile, increasing six-fold participation in its learning programs and developing innovative approaches to community engagement.
 He was also managing editor of Photofile, which at the time was Australia’s leading art photography magazine (1998–2009), and president of the Contemporary Art Organisations of Australia (2002–06).
-A polymath, he has worked as an artist, curator, writer, editor, researcher, policy advisor and commercial photographer, integrating each experience into an expansive world view.
+Latterly, he was Professor of Culture in Community Wellbeing in the School of Public Health at The University of Queensland, until he retired in 2022.
+A polymath, he has worked as an artist, academic, curator, writer, editor, researcher, policy advisor and commercial photographer, integrating each experience into an expansive world view.